CyberSource/cybersource-plugins-commercetools/docs/Authorize-a-Payment-With-Payer-Authentication.md

     ⚠️ **V1 paReq values can be decoded by Base64 decoding the string and then inflating the resulting bytes**

     ⚠️ **V2 paReq values can be decoded by Base64 decoding the string**

+When a token is saved as a subscription the saved token value will be returned as a custom property on the payment called cs_savedToken

 See [Commercetools Setup](Commercetools-Setup.md) for more details on the individual fields.